BCSC 243: Syllabus

 Evaluation

 The course is arranged into four units.
 An in-class exam will be given at the end of each of the first three units.
 The in-class exams involve data analysis and interpretation and test your ability to apply the knowledge you’ve gained.
 Each exam will account for 15% of your final grade.
 There is no cumulative final exam.
 There will be several in-class quizzes comprised of short answer questions testing your direct recall of recent lecture material.
 Quizzes will count for 15% of your grade.
 Two problem-based workshops will be held during the semester.
 These workshops will give you experience in working with and interpreting data, and attendance is mandatory.
-In addition, a portion of some classes will be spent on ‘skills’—discussing primary research papers (highlighted in yellow), analyzing data, scientific writing, etc. Your participation in these activities will influence your final grade in the course, especially if your average is near a threshold.
-The write-ups of research talks will count for 12% of your grade.
+In addition, a portion of some classes will be spent on ‘skills’—discussing primary research papers, analyzing data, scientific writing, etc. Your participation in these activities will influence your final grade in the course, especially if your average is near a threshold.
+The write-ups of research talks will count for 12% of your grade and you must observe the deadlines given above.
 The fourth unit focuses on applying your understanding of basic neurochemistry to specific issues of function or neuropathology.
 Each topic in this unit will be covered mini-symposium style with each student responsible for organizing and presenting relevant information about a specific topic.
 Each individual participant will be responsible for a 10-15 minute oral presentation and an 8-10 page paper covering their topic.
 The presentation, paper and overall symposium will account for 28% of the class grade.

 Policies